Year-Over-Year Explained With Its Pros and Cons

 If you're thinking about using the YOY statistic, the following snapshot of the pros and cons can help you apply the metric more effectively.

-Negates seasonality because of comparing specific points in time
+Negates seasonality because it compares specific points in time

 Smoothes out volatility throughout the year to compare net results

 Easy to calculate; no need for spreadsheet or financial calculator

 States results in percentage terms for an easy comparison across different-sized companies